jordandee/space_invaders/README.md

-space_invaders
+Space Invaders
 ==============

-A clone of the classic Space Invaders made with C++ and SDL2.
+A clone of the classic Space Invaders made with C and SDL2.